brentd09/AZ040Labs/PowerShell-Lab-07.md

 - Digitally sign a script.
 - Process an array by using ForEach.
 - Process items by using If statements.
-- Create user accounts based on a CSV file.
+- Create user accounts based on a CSV file using Splatting.
-- Query disk information from remote computers.
+- (Optional) Query disk information from remote computers.
-- Update a script to use alternate credentials.
+- (Optional) BONUS Update a script to use alternate credentials.

 ## Estimated time: 150 minutes